agentrickard/domain/README.txt

 4.3.4   Sort Domain Lists

 Both the Domain Switcher block and the Domain Nav module provide an end-user visible list of domains.
-The domain sorting settings control how these lists are generated and presented to the user.
+Use the 'weight' value of each domain to set its sort order.
+Lower values float to the top of lists.

 ----
 4.3.5   Domain Selection Format